Frequently Asked Questions

 We wanted them to be attractive and distinctive, and we couldn’t figure out how to tie-dye ’em.

-How can I recycle glass if I don’t live in the Kansas City metro?
+How can I recycle glass if I don’t live in the Kansas City, Atlanta, or St. Louis regions?

 If you live outside of our service area, contact your local recycling officials and ask about glass recycling opportunities!
 If you’re interested in learning more about glass recycling solutions that Ripple provides, contact us at info@rippleglass.com